cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::

-More details on how to create FAIR tables can be found in the previous Chapter <a href="section_fair_astro.html#general_rules" target="_blank">FAIR principles for astronomical data</a>.
+More details on how to create FAIR tables can be found in the previous Chapter <a href="section_fair_astro.html#general_rules" target="_blank">"FAIR principles for astronomical data"</a>.

 Following this checklist will help improving the efficiency of the ingestion in VizieR and also the visibility and reusability of your data :).